 How you can help

-If you are interested in supporting the IRC in Atlanta, like the Kirkpatricks, please contact our Senior Development Manager, Heloise Ahoure, at [email protected] or on 770-570-9156.
+If you are interested in supporting the IRC in Atlanta, like the Kirkpatricks, please contact our Development Director, Heloise Ahoure, at [email protected] or on 770-570-9156.
 You can also give securely online to support the locally funded Atlanta office of the IRC here: Rescue.org/GiveAtlanta

 Join us in asking your members of Congress to pass the Afghan Adjustment Act.
 This life-changing legislation will help Afghans who were evacuated last year to rebuild their lives and plan for the future across U.S. communities, providing them with a pathway to lawful permanent status and eventual citizenship—just like any other refugee welcomed to this country.